Dearop/High-Throughput-Persistence/README.md

-# High-Throughput Persistence: Transactional State Management Benchmarks
+# High-Throughput Persistence: Transactional State Management

 This project is a research and benchmarking suite for high-throughput, persistent, and recoverable state management systems, focusing on transaction processing, logging, and recovery in C. It includes a variety of implementations, each exploring different trade-offs in logging, snapshotting, batching, and recovery strategies.

+This repo implements a durable persistence mechanism capable of reaching up to 50 Million transactions per second.

 ## Table of Contents